-Mississippi has recorded 36 WARN filings over the past 24 months, affecting 2,650 workers across 36 companies.
-Most filings are concentrated in Olive Branch, Canton, and Southaven.
-Of these, 17 involved facility closures and 14 were layoff events.
-Filing dates range from Apr 26, 2024 through Dec 16, 2025.
+Mississippi has recorded 19 WARN filings over the past 24 months, affecting 939 workers across 19 companies.
+Most filings are concentrated in Grenada, Canton, and DeSoto.
+Of these, 4 involved facility closures and 5 were layoff events.
+Filing dates range from May 2, 2024 through Dec 16, 2025.
+Manufacturing accounts for the largest share of affected workers at 26%.

 Last 24 Months